Manoj-Sh-AI/Diabetic-Retinopathy-Detection-and-Clasification-System/Blood Vessel Segmentation/Readme.md

-Create a results "folder" here
+Create a "results" folder here